 Peninsula Clean Energy’s experienced Power Resources team is dedicated to buying low-cost, price-stable, clean, and green sources of energy.
-PCE launched its service in 2016 based on a portfolio of power supplied by Direct Energy, and has added additional portfolio purchases from a variety of suppliers.
-PCE also works directly with developers to sign Power Purchase Agreements (PPAs) for renewable energy from facilities here in California.
+Peninsula Clean Energy launched its service in 2016 based on a portfolio of power supplied by Direct Energy, and has added additional portfolio purchases from a variety of suppliers.
+Peninsula Clean Energy also works directly with developers to sign Power Purchase Agreements (PPAs) for renewable energy from facilities here in California.

 PCE’s Board of Directors adopted the following procurement goals: